from £49 /night help Price for guests, Nights approx:

 Apartment / 1 bedrooms / sleeps 3

 Casa Mafalda is a charming and bright apartment which faces the sun and the sea.
 It sleeps three people.
 From Casa Mafalda you will enjoy a wonderful view of the sea and of the coast of Amalfi.
 Casa Mafalda is 60 square meters (645 square feet).
-It features a wide shared terrace with a view of the sea, air conditioning (please read description below to check in which rooms the units are installed) and winter heating.
+It features a wide shared terrace with a view of the sea, air conditioning (please read description below to check in which rooms the units are installed), winter heating and WI-FI Internet access.

 You will be in the center of Praiano, where you will find restaurants, shops and the SITA bus stop.
 You will find the closest beach (Marina di Praia Beach) at roughly 1 km (0.6 miles) including 400 stairway steps (other beaches with less steps to climb are also available in the area).